JustinMShea/ExpectedReturns/README.md

-Ultimately, your work will be organized into an open source `R` package which complements the book, with examples as vignettes that academics, practitioners, and hobbyists alike can reference and use as a basis for their research and/or portfolio management.
+Ultimately, your work will be organized into an open source `R` package which complements the book, with examples as vignettes that academics, practitioners, and hobbyists alike can use for expanding their research and/or portfolio management.

 Students engaged in this project will obtain a deep understanding of:
 i) Data science for finance
 ii) Quantitative risk management
 iii) Quantitative portfolio management across asset classes